STF1998/Desk20/report/evaluation.md

 -	The ability to self-regulate

 Qualitative feedback can be very insightful and often provides advice that was never previously considered.
 It can also provide exciting and novel ideas – prospective end-users are, by nature, very needy and are always looking for the best from a potential product.
 The consequence of this is scope creep which, is the gradual growth in the scope of the project to an unrealistic size.
 Many in the group agree that this is certainly something that occurred too frequently.
-As such, it is crucial in these scenarios, to instil a degree of self-regulation to maintain a steady trajectory.
+As such, it is crucial in these scenarios, to instill a degree of self-regulation to maintain a steady trajectory.

 -	Be evidence-led

 In the early sprints, front-end development often felt like a random walk – throwing multiple CSS animations and effects together to see if it produces something visually appealing.
-This approach was proven inept when evidence from Cheese’s and Mr Water’s initial feedback on the home component showcased the ability of the end-user to look through appealing designs.
-In an attempt to rectify the wrongs of our previously botched attempts at creating high fidelity designs, we turned to the scientific literature to provide an accurate representation of our project aims through the implementation of our designs.
+This approach was proven inept when evidence from Cheese’s and Mr Water’s initial feedback on the home component highlighted the ability of the end-user to look through appealing designs.
+To rectify the wrongs of our previously botched attempts at creating high fidelity designs, we turned to the scientific literature to provide an accurate representation of our project aims through the implementation of our designs.
 The consequence of this was a well thought-out and impactful study component that not only portrays the correct image for Flocus but also receives approval from prospective customers.

 -	Beware of group thinking

 Although this point is short, we believe it is one of the most important.
-The quality of feedback in the development stage of a project is a valuable asset that can determine the final success or failure of that project.
+The quality of feedback in the development stage of a project is an asset that can determine the final success or failure of that project.
 One key finding that we discovered during feedback sessions was that individual opinions often converged when in a group setting.
 In the future we hope to hold feedback sessions on a 1-to-1 basis.

 ### Manual approach to testing

- Due to our target end user being the same demographic as every team member, we were fortunate to have an abundance of possible end-users to test out Flocus.
+Due to our target end user being the same demographic as every team member, we were fortunate to have an abundance of end-users to test out Flocus.
 When setting out our usability and design testing plan, we wanted to focus on ensuring we had tested the following key points:

-- Users can complete the main action of using the visual aid as a study tool
+- Users can complete the main action of using the visual aid as a study tool.
-- Users can navigate the pages easily
+- Users can navigate the pages easily.
-- Don't come across any significant bugs/errors
+- Do not come across any significant bugs/errors.
-- Have an enjoyable experience of Flocus
+- Have an enjoyable experience of Flocus.

 Throughout the development process, Sam and Hugh focused on building and running Flocus to ensure there were no bugs in the code by testing out manual scenarios.
-As we approached the end of the development sprints, Hugh and Sam worked together to devise several possible user scenarios and flows from the landing page.
+As we approached the end of the development sprints, Hugh and Sam worked together to devise several user scenarios and flows from the landing page.
 These test cases were based off the user stories/personas created when designing the front-end.

 Please see below a table summarising some of the key user test cases along with pass/fail:

 <br>
 <table>